SarthakShahS1/Precision-Quiz---Google-AI-Studio/README.md

 ## Features

-- **AI-Powered Generation**: Uses the Gemini API to intelligently create relevant and high-quality MCQs from document content.
+- **AI-Powered Generation**: Uses the Gemini API with a carefully engineered prompt to create relevant and high-quality MCQs.
+The system instructs the AI to adhere to a strict JSON schema, ensuring the output is always structured correctly with a question, four options, a correct answer, and a difficulty rating.
+This schema enforcement makes the generation process highly reliable.
 - **Multiple File Formats**: Supports uploading PDF, DOCX, and TXT files.
 - **Customizable Quizzes**: Users can specify the number of questions and the desired difficulty level (Easy, Medium, Hard).
 - **Interactive Quiz Interface**: A clean, step-by-step quiz view with a progress bar to test your knowledge.